LibraryCarpentry/lc-fair-research/_extras/design.md

 permalink: /design/
 ---

-This lesson is being developed using elements from Designing Lessons in Greg Wilson's [How to Teach Programming (and Other Things)](http://third-bit.com/teaching/lessons.html).
+This lesson is being developed using elements from *A Lesson Design Process* Chapter in Greg Wilson's [Teaching Tech Together](http://teachtogether.tech/en/).
 Please see the organizing wiki for this lesson: <http://pad.software-carpentry.org/lc-research-data>